 Accommodation: Pankotsi Lodge – Shipetiari

-We will engage in some activities with the people, such as harvesting “yuca” (manioc or cassava), bananas or other seasonal products, and preparing beverages (masato).
+We will engage in some activities with the people, such as harvesting “yuca” (manioc or cassava), bananas, or other seasonal products, and preparing beverages (masato).

-In the Afternoon, we will participate in a campfire and try a traditional dish, such as pacamoto (pieces of fish cooked in bamboo), banana and other local products.
+In the Afternoon, we will participate in a campfire and try a traditional dish, such as pacamoto (pieces of fish cooked in bamboo), banana, and other local products.
 We will spend some time exchanging experiences with the Matsigenka.

-Meals included: Breakfast, lunch, dinner.
+Meals included: Breakfast, lunch, and dinner.

 Accommodation: Pankotsi Lodge – Shipetiari

 Today, we already say goodbye to our new friends and embark on a boat to reach the port.
-From here, we will be transfered to the Shintuya Community.
+From here, we will be transferred to the Shintuya Community.
 Shintuya is one of the largest settlements of the Harakmbut people in the Amarakaeri Communal Reserve.